In Jackson, Miss., two weeks with no running water and no end in sight

 “It’s going to happen again, it’s just a matter of time,” he said.

 While the state’s top two richest counties border Jackson, Mayor Chokwe Lumumba said the city doesn’t have the tax base to support the needed improvements.
-Referencing what he calls the “$2 billion challenge,” Lumumba said Jackson is not only facing a water crisis, but the roads and infrastructure need repairs as well.
-Jackson residents voted in a one percent sales tax in 2014 that generates approximately $13 million annually toward roads, water, sewage and drainage but it’s “a drop in the bucket” compared to what the city needs to make long-term repairs and upgrades, he said.
+Referencing what he calls the “$2 billion challenge,” Lumumba said Jackson is facing not only a water crisis, but the roads and infrastructure need repairs, as well.
+Jackson residents voted in a 1 percent sales tax in 2014 that generates approximately $13 million annually toward roads, water, sewage and drainage, but it’s “a drop in the bucket” compared to what the city needs to make long-term repairs and upgrades, he said.

 “Even with that, we are far and away from the ability to be able to address these issues in a significant way,” he said.